 This documentation was adapted from the Web Form with Transform 3.0: the Users' Guide.
 Transform is ONLY available to Indiana University.

-This is a continuation of the Using Transform to Process Web Forms tutorial and is based on the same sample form used previously.
+This is a continuation of the Using Transform to Process Web Forms tutorial and covers how to create a web guestbook.

 To: type your E-mail address here

 # Notice that we are making the comments a required field.

 # This will prevent you from receiving blank guestbook entries.